 Classroom expectations are generated at the start of each academic year.
 They interpret the school code of conduct into more detailed practice.
-The class expectations are always worded positively to encourage behaviours.
+The class expectations are always worded positively to encourage behaviours e.g. we will.
 Teachers will discuss Classroom Expectations with the children at the start of the year/term and these will be positively discussed and promoted throughout general lessons and PSHCE / Circle Time when appropriate or necessary and through monthly value assemblies.

 The classroom expectations are then signed by the class members and a copy is displayed in the classroom.
+For example: